marcellosurdi/ComboBoxComponent/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/marcellosurdi/ComboBoxComponent)

 ## Description
-ComboBoxComponent is a very lightweight and dependency-free web component written in pure JavaScript.
+ComboBoxComponent is a very lightweight (just over 7KB) and dependency-free web component written in pure JavaScript.

 ## Motivation
 The same motivation as always: I needed a component that didn't require any heavy dependencies.
 I didn't find anything that met all my needs, so I developed mine.